AlirezaRoshanzamir/continuous-delivery-course/16-advanced-version-control/presentation.md

     </td>
     <td>
       <ol>
-        <li>hg pull - Get the latest updates from the remote repository into your local repository.</li>
+        <li>hg pull - Get the updates from the remote repository into your local one.</li>
         <li>hg co - Update your local working copy from your local repository.</li>
         <li>Write some code.</li>
         <li>hg ci - Save your changes to your local repository.</li>